Reed Smith LLP

 Awards & Recognition

-• Pennsylvania Legal Awards: ESG Impact recognition (2024)
+• Pennsylvania Legal Awards: ESG Impact and individual recognitions (2024)

 Diversity, Equity & Inclusion